reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - You can rename dax-default extension to use more bass enhancer boost.
 See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/.
 Delete /data/vendor/dolby/dax_sqlite3.db if there before reboot.

 ## Troubleshooting
+- If installation failed with "I/O error", then you need to disable DM-Verity of your ROM first.
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
   Run at Terminal Emulator before flash: